Published on: 16 March 2014 | Last updated: 14 January 2020

 Booking.com pages for places on this section of the route:

-So far as I know, there are no hostels on the route.
+So far as I know, there are no hostels on this part of the route.

 There are lots of campsites around the Lago di Caldonazzo and the nearby Lago di Levico.
-At the southern end, there is a campsite (the Camping Santa Felicita at Borso del Grappa and there are a couple of campsites on the Lago di Corlo near Feltre (the Camping Gajole and the Camping al Lago ).
+At the southern end, there is a campsite (the Camping Antica Abbazia at Santa Felicità near Borso del Grappa and there are a couple of campsites on the Lago di Corlo near Feltre (the Camping Gajole and the Camping al Lago).

 Transport and services